 1. Allopathic Medical Schools

 Where should you apply?
 Medical schools differ in several respects.
 For example, some emphasize clinical practice; others emphasize research, teaching, and academic medicine, although all will give you an excellent foundation for wherever your future career leads you.
 Curricula differ a great deal also.
 Some schools will give you exposure to patients very early; others will wait until the third year.
 Some have mostly lecture-based courses in the first years while others use case studies and problem-based learning.
 Some have an extensive required curriculum, while others offer room for many electives.
-Consult their Websites and the MSAR for this information.
+Consult their Websites and the MSAR (Medical School Admission Requirements) for this information.

 Second, read about each medical school in the on-line MSAR paying particular attention to the median Overall GPA and the median Science GPA.
-If the median for students entering the first year class is 3.7, you should have no less than 3.5 to apply; in other words, if your GPA is more than 2/10th less than the median, you probably will not be invited for an interview.
-The median GPA of students matriculating last year at Penn, Baylor and Chicago was about 3.9; at University of Iowa, University of Connecticut and Indiana University both the overall and science median GPAs were 3.8.
+If the median for students entering the first year class is 3.9, you should have no less than 3.7 to apply; in other words, if your GPA is more than 2/10th less than the median, you probably will not be invited for an interview.
+The median GPA of students matriculating last year at Penn, Baylor and Chicago was about 3.9; at University of Cincinnati, University of Connecticut and Indiana University both the overall and science median GPAs were 3.8.
 Some schools are less numbers-driven and are willing to interview applicants with GPAs somewhat lower than their norm.

 Don't waste your time and money applying to schools that will not accept you, either because their average GPA and MCAT scores are far above yours, or because they restrict admission to residents of a state where you do not have residency.
-For example, at the most elite medical schools, applicants who were accepted last year had a mean GPA of 3.8 and a mean MCAT in the 95th percentile.
+For example, at the most elite medical schools, applicants who were accepted last year had a mean GPA of 3.9 and a mean MCAT in the 98th percentile.
 If you don't have at least a 3.7+ GPA, it makes sense to focus your efforts (and money) on other places.

 2. Osteopathic Medical Schools

 Some of you may be interested in investigating osteopathic medical schools.
 Osteopathic medicine is quite similar to allopathic medicine, with an added emphasis on manipulative therapy and palpatory diagnosis.
 Their philosophical focus is on treating the "whole person," and on preventive care.
 Osteopathic medical school is a four-year curriculum similar to an allopathic medical school's, leading to a DO degree, followed by residency.
 Although it is possible to pursue any specialty, most DOs pursue primary care.
-There are more than 100,000 practicing osteopathic physicians in the U.S., and they are growing greatly in acceptance throughout the country and the health care profession
+There are more than 130,000 practicing osteopathic physicians in the U.S., and they are growing greatly in acceptance throughout the country and the health care profession

 Osteopathic medical schools tend to be somewhat easier to get into than allopathic schools, and are a particularly good match for those students who know that they are interested in primary care.
-Last year, there were roughly 21,500 applicants for approximately 7,600 seats at 40 colleges and branch campuses.
+Last year, there were roughly 23,488 applicants for approximately 8,616 seats at 40 colleges and branch campuses.
 (They do not publish acceptance statistics.)
 They have a separate application process, which is described below.